-A Look Into the Job of VP of Security at the Wynn, Las Vegas!
+A Look Into the Job of VP of Security at the Wynn, Las Vegas

 Growing up I had many aspirations as do many children.
 At one time I wanted to be a doctor, other times I wanted to be an archaeologist, then an author and even a flight attendant.

-One of my first ventures straight after high school was Business, soon after that and a baby later– I went into Journalism.
-After graduating and working in the field, I went back to school due to lack of work in my area.
+My first venture straight after high school was business.
+Soon after that and a baby later– I went into journalism.
+After graduating and working in the field, I went back to school due to the lack of work in my area.

 I wonder what inspired them to go into their fields and I think that being a part of today’s workforce is something to be celebrated.